yowoda/autopep695/README.md

 `autopep695` does not:
 - Remove unused imports once type assignments are removed, that's out of scope for this project.
+- Fix imports that try to import a type parameter variable from another module which has been deleted after running `autopep695 format`
 - Does not neccesarily follow the style of your next best linter

 It is best to format the code with a tool like [ruff](https://docs.astral.sh/ruff/) after running `autopep695 format`.